programmingwild/yourtubeclone/README.md

 ✅ Deployment – Uploaded the project to GitHub and deployed it on Netlify.

-5. Skills and Competencies
+Skills and Competencies

 During this project, several key technical and soft skills were developed:

 Technical Skills

 🔹 React.js & Redux – Component-based architecture, state management, and hooks.
 🔹 React Router – Navigation between pages and video links.
 🔹 React Player – Custom video controls, seeking, and playback speed.
 🔹 WebSockets – Real-time messaging for private chat rooms.
 🔹 Razorpay API – Payment integration for premium features.
 🔹 Git & GitHub – Version control, branches, commits, and deployment.
-🔹 Netlify Deployment – Hosting and resolving deployment issues.
+🔹 Vercel Deployment – Hosting and resolving deployment issues.

 Soft Skills

 ✔ Problem-solving – Debugging and troubleshooting issues.
 ✔ Time management – Organizing tasks to meet deadlines.
 ✔ Collaboration – Understanding APIs, payment gateways, and third-party services.
 ✔ Adaptability – Learning and implementing new technologies.

-6. Feedback and Evidence
+Feedback and Evidence

 The project was tested by multiple users, and the feedback was positive:
 ⭐ Smooth and responsive UI.
 ⭐ Video playback with advanced controls was well-received.
 ⭐ Private chat room feature was unique and engaging.
 ⭐ The premium download system with Razorpay was functional.

-Screenshots, GitHub commits, and live Netlify deployment serve as evidence of successful completion.
+Screenshots, GitHub commits, and live Vercel deployment serve as evidence of successful completion.

-7. Challenges and Solutions
+Challenges and Solutions

 Several challenges were encountered during the development process:

 Challenges	Solutions

 Git & GitHub Issues (Submodule errors)	Removed submodule using git rm --cached and re-initialized repo.
 Netlify Deployment Errors	Fixed .gitmodules issue and ensured correct build settings.
 React Player Controls	Added gesture-based controls and improved UI responsiveness.